Dassoo/Palladia/README.md

    python app.py
    ```

 3. View the results in the console and in the `results/` directory.
+A demo of the expected results is already contained into the folder, evaluating 3 models on 2 images of a dataset folder.

 ## Supported Models